unusep/main/docs/DeveloperGuide.md

 **MSS**

-1. User marks task of `TASK_NUMBER` done.
+1. User request to mark task of `INDEX` done
+2. System find the task with `INDEX` number
-2. To-Do List shows if task could be marked as done. <br>
+3. System marked the task as done. <br>
 Use case ends.

 **Extensions**

+1a. `mark` command is followed by the wrong parameters
+> 1a1.
+System indicates the error<br>
+> Use case ends

 2a.
-No such task of `TASK_NUMBER`.
+System cannot find task with `INDEX` number.
 > 2a1.
-To-Do List shows an error message.
+System shows an error message.<br>
 > Use case ends.

-2b.
-Task of `TASK_NUMBER` is already marked done.

-> Use case ends.

 #### Use case: Unmark Command

 **MSS**

-1. User marks task of `TASK_NUMBER` undone.
+1. User request to mark task of `INDEX` undone.
+2. System find the task with `INDEX` number
-2. To-Do List shows if task could be marked as undone. <br>
+3. System marked the task as undone. <br>
 Use case ends.

 **Extensions**

+1a. `unmark` command is followed by the wrong parameters
+> 1a1.
+System indicates the error<br>
+> Use case ends

 2a.
-No such task of `TASK_NUMBER`
+The `INDEX` is invalid.
 > 2a1.
-To-Do List shows an error message.
+System shows an error message.<br>
 > Use case ends.

-2b.
-Task of `TASK_NUMBER` is already marked undone.
-> Use case ends.
 [//]: # (@@author)

 ## Appendix C : Non Functional Requirements

 1. The program should work on any mainstream OS as long as it has Java 1.8.0_60 or higher installed.
 2. It should be able to hold up to 1000 tasks.
-3. Automated unit tests and open source code for this program 4. should be readily available.
+3. Automated unit tests and open source code for this program should be readily available.
 4. Every operation executed should be logged to the log file.
 5. The program should favour DOS style commands over Unix-style commands.
 6. The product should not have dependencies on other packages.